NdoleStudio/lemonsqueezy-go/README.md

 - In the payload of https://docs.lemonsqueezy.com/api/order-items#list-all-order-items, remove extra `,` in the `links` property.
 - In the payload of https://docs.lemonsqueezy.com/api/subscription-invoices#list-all-subscription-invoices, remove extra `,` in the `links` property.
 - In the payload of https://docs.lemonsqueezy.com/api/discount-redemptions#list-all-discount-redemptions, remove extra `,` in the `links` property.
+- In the payload of https://docs.lemonsqueezy.com/api/license-key-instances#list-all-license-key-instances, remove extra `,` in the `links` property.
+- In the payload of https://docs.lemonsqueezy.com/api/license-keys#list-all-license-keys, remove extra `,` in the `links` property.